 - The work of Internal Audit, which includes annual audits on a rotating selection of the audit universe using a risk-based methodology and including input from senior management, the Audit and Risk Committee and the Governing Body.
 The Internal Audit Plan considers risk when identifying areas of review.
-The following Internal audits were conducted during the year: - IT Systems and Security Review. - · Timetabling and Staff Utilisation. - Review of Compliance with Financial aspects of the Internal Control Framework. - The Audit and Risk Committee oversees the work of Internal Audit.
+The following Internal audits were conducted during the year: - Timetabling and Staff Utilisation. - Review of Compliance with Financial aspects of the Internal Control Framework. - Targeted Post implementation review of the security controls on the GURU system. - Code of Governance Readiness Assessment Report - The Audit and Risk Committee which oversees the work of Internal Audit.
 The Committee meets the Internal Auditors on a regular basis to review the work of Internal Audit.
-The Audit and Risk Committee has noted that the significant issues, which they dealt with during the period and reported to the Governing Body were as follows: - Oversight of the recommendations of the Internal Auditor including a full look-back review of previous recommendations. - Meeting with the Comptroller and Auditor General to review the outcomes of GMIT's annual statutory audit. - Regular meetings with the Internal Auditors to discuss their work programme, the outcomes of their audit and a private meeting without the Executive. - Review of the Institutes Internal Control framework and the control improvements identified by management. - Review of the Risk Management Framework. - The Institutes Management team who have responsibility for the development and maintenance of the Internal Control Framework.
+The Audit and Risk Committee's workplan for the year included; - Oversight of the recommendations of the Internal Auditor including a full look-back review of previous recommendations. - Meeting with the Comptroller and Auditor General to review the outcomes of GMIT's annual statutory audit.
+(Meeting took place on March 3rd 2020) - Regular meetings with the Internal Auditors to discuss their work programme, the outcomes of their audit and a private meeting without the Executive.

+- Review of the Institutes Internal Control framework and the control improvements identified by management. - Review of the Risk Management Framework. - The Institutes Management team who have responsibility for the development and maintenance of the Internal Control Framework.
 This framework is a key tool for implementing internal control and assessing its effectiveness.
 The Framework sets out each of the key controls in place within GMIT, together with the owner of each control and any control improvements identified during the annual review of the framework.
-When reviewing and updating the Internal control framework the Management Team have considered the following:

-- The compliance requirement. - The control environment. - Processes for monitoring continuing effectiveness. - Communication and reporting. - The Risk Management process.
+When reviewing and updating the Internal control framework the Management Team have considered the following: - · The compliance requirement. - The control environment. - Processes for monitoring continuing effectiveness. - Communication and reporting. - The Risk Management process.
 The Risk management policy was reviewed and updated by the Governing Body in June 2018. - The recommendations for improvement made by the Comptroller and Auditor General in the management letter or other reports.